-Rob is a practicing pediatrician at the Windsor Street Health Center of the Cambridge Health Alliance, Cambridge, MA.
-He is also an Assistant Professor of Pediatrics at Harvard Medical School, Associate Pediatrician at Massachusetts General Hospital and the Pediatric Residency Director at The Cambridge Hospital.
-Rob first visited Guatemala in 2006 for a week of Spanish immersion.
+Rob is a practicing pediatrician at the Windsor Street Health Center of the Cambridge Health Alliance, Cambridge, MA, and an Assistant Professor of Pediatrics at Harvard Medical School, Rob first visited Guatemala in 2006 for a week of Spanish immersion.
 Since then, he has served as a volunteer physician at Hospitalito Atitlán for two to four weeks each year.
-A graduate of the University of Pennsylvania School of Medicine, he completed his pediatric residency as Chief of Residence at Boston’s Mass General Hospital.
+A graduate of the University of Pennsylvania School of Medicine, he completed his pediatric residency and chief residency at Boston’s Mass General Hospital.
 He is a monthly HA donor.

 Andrew Smith, MD